 1. Don’t have buttermilk?

-Substitution: A scant cup milk and 1 tablespoon vinegar
+Substitution: A scant cup of milk and 1 tablespoon vinegar

 This was the first substitution I learned as a young cook.
 I wasn’t accustomed to buying buttermilk, yet it showed up in many of the recipes I longed to try, such as biscuits and Southern coleslaw.